 Because you choose a tier at the resource level—such as the external IP address for a load balancer or VM—you can use Standard Tier for some resources and Premium Tier for others.
 You can use this decision tree in the Network Service Tiers documentation to help you make your decision.

 Proxy versus pass-through load balancing

 Proxy load balancers terminate incoming client connections and open new connections from the load balancer to the backends.
-The regional external HTTP(S) load balancer and internal HTTP(S) load balancers are managed services based on the open source Envoy proxy.
+The regional external HTTP(S) load balancer, internal HTTP(S) load balancer, and the internal regional TCP proxy load balancer are managed services based on the open source Envoy proxy.